UK Minimum Wage Rate Per Hour for Part Time Jobs 2025

 750

 The impact of the UK minimum wage per hour on Indian students is significant and multifaceted.
-International students pursuing higher education in the UK often rely on part-time employment to supplement their finances and gain valuable work experience.
+Indian students intending to pursue higher education in the UK often rely on part-time employment to manage their study and living costs and gain work experience.
 Therefore, the minimum wage directly affects their earnings, financial stability, and overall experience.

 • Financial Stability